 While the pastry is cooling, let's make the filling.
-Toss 1 lb of fresh strawberries with honey and a pinch of salt and roast them in the oven until softened and jammy, about 15 minutes at 425 degrees F. Slice the remaining strawberries and set aside.
+Toss 1 lb of fresh strawberries with honey and a pinch of salt and roast them in the oven until softened and jammy, about 15 minutes at 425 degrees F. Slice the remaining strawberries and set them aside.

 For the vanilla custard, we want the full impact of vanilla so we're going to use vanilla beans.
 Cut the pods in half and scrape out all of the seeds.
 Simmer the seeds with milk just until the milk starts to bubble.
 Slowly whisk in the milk with the eggs, cornstarch, and sugar until fully incorporated.
 Bring the entire mixture back to the stove and simmer to activate the cornstarch.
 Once the custard has thickened and can easily coat the back of a spoon, it is ready.
-Cool the custard completely, covering the top with plastic wrap directly touching the surface to prevent a skin from forming.
+Cool the custard completely, covering the top with plastic wrap directly touching the surface to prevent skin from forming.

 Once all of the ingredients are cool, it's time to assemble these bad boys.
 Place a couple of fresh strawberries on the bottom half.
-Gently stir in the roasted strawberries in the custard (with the juices!) and put a big dollop of the custard on top of the fresh strawberries.
+Gently stir the roasted strawberries in the custard (with the juices!) and put a big dollop of the custard on top of the fresh strawberries.
 Top them off with the top bun and voila!